ctoruno/WJP-Resources/issues-logbook/HTML/LAC-reports-deploying_issues.md

 1. Update all path references to `assets`.
 This can be done  by making use of any **find and replace** method in which we search for every occurrence of the string: `assets/`  and we replace it for the longer string `/sites/default/files/rule-of-law/{COUNTRY-YEAR}/assets/`

-	Where {COUNTRY-YEAR} refers to the country and year of the report in lower caps and replacing spaces with an hyphen (-).
+	Where {COUNTRY-YEAR} refers to the folder name of each country, which should be the country name plus the year of the report in lower caps and replacing white spaces with an hyphen (-).
 For example: trinidad-and-tobago-2022<br><br>

 2. Update the reference to the `edit_styles.css` file.
 This can be done by updating the `href` reference  in the following line of code:

-	`<link rel=“icon” href=“assets/favicon.ico” type=“icon”>`
+	`<link rel="stylesheet" href="edit_styles.css" media="all">`

 	for the longer reference:

-	`<link rel=“icon” href=“/sites/default/files/rule-of-law/{COUNTRY-YEAR}/assets/favicon.ico” type=“icon”>`
+	`<link rel="stylesheet" href="/sites/default/files/rule-of-law/{COUNTRY-YEAR}/edit_styles.css" media="all">`

-	Where {COUNTRY-YEAR} refers to the country and year of the report in lower caps and replacing spaces with an hyphen (-).
+	Where {COUNTRY-YEAR} refers to the folder name of each country, which should be the country name plus the year of the report in lower caps and replacing white spaces with an hyphen (-).
 For example: trinidad-and-tobago-2022<br><br>

 3. Update the source for all charts and images.
 This can be done  by making use of any **find and replace** method in which we search for every occurrence of the string: `charts_and_images/`  and we replace it for the longer string `/sites/default/files/rule-of-law/{COUNTRY-YEAR}/charts_and_images/`

-	Where {COUNTRY-YEAR} refers to the country and year of the report in lower caps and replacing spaces with an hyphen (-).
+	Where {COUNTRY-YEAR} refers to the folder name of each country, which should be the country name plus the year of the report in lower caps and replacing white spaces with an hyphen (-).
 For example: trinidad-and-tobago-2022<br><br>

 4. Update the path to the PDF report.
-This can be done by updating the `src` reference  in the following line of code:
+This can be done by updating the `onclick` path reference  in the following line of code:

 		<a id="MenuDownload" class="btn-level1 menuOpt" onclick="window.open('Report_WJP.pdf')">
     		<img src="assets/images_layout/icnDownload.svg" class="mx-2"><span>Download</span>